teamcons/Assistant/README.md

 # 💽 Assistant

-### All the stuff

-A small utility sitting in the tray, which offers several handy functions lacking for windows
+A small utility sitting in the tray, which offers several handy functions lacking for windows, like hot corners, clipboard management, caffeine...

 It runs on Windows Forms, and has a .exe file.
+You dont need special rights to start it, you dont need to install it, just put it somewhere where it wont move.

 ### Done and tested